 Experiment with different color schemes and shades, but don’t forget to adhere to the basic rules of color combination to avoid clashing colors.
 Try different themes from floral to summer (such as in the image above) and even something more artsy and daring like something straight out of a Picasso.
 Consider using lighter woods like white Ash, Maple and even white Oak.

 Try using patterned rugs, maybe a decorative bookshelf or armchair and even a complementary painting.
-Remember that color needs light, so this works especially best in well-lit areas, particularly natural lighting if possible, but if it’s not possible to try and avoid fluorescent lights which have a way of bleaching and distorting colors.
+Remember that color needs light, so this works especially best in well-lit areas, particularly natural lighting if possible, but if it’s not possible to avoid fluorescent lights which have a way of bleaching and distorting colors.

 White Themed Decor